Taught course

 Entry requirements

-A UK 2:1 honours degree (or overseas equivalent) in economics or another quantitative subject, such as mathematics or computer science.
-Your course must have included a significant number of mathematical, econometrics and/or statistical units, including advanced options in which top-level marks have been achieved.
-You should have a solid background in a statistical programming language such as R, Python, Julia or MATLAB.
+A UK 2:1 honours degree (or overseas equivalent) in economics or another quantitative subject, such as mathematics, physics or computer science.
+This training must include a significant number of mathematical, econometrics and/or statistical courses, including advanced options in which top-level marks have been achieved, and a solid background in a statistical programming language such as R, Python, Julia or MATLAB.

-For applicants with a degree in subjects other than economics, we require experience in economics through study or work experience.
+For applicants with a degree in subjects other than economics, a significant exposure to economics courses is required.

 Months of entry